PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 ### The Adventure Begins

-*Here we're going to pretend that, rather down chasing down a solution to this error, I did the sensible thing: determining the full scope of the problem before seeking solutions.*
+*Let's pretend that rather down chasing down a solution to the first error I encountered, I did the sensible thing described here and determined the full scope of the problem before seeking solutions.*

-To check for other invalid byte sequences, I'll filter out the lines containing "\xa0" and try to load the file again.
-I won't edit the source file.
-(I never do that.)
-Instead, I'll use the `program` option of the `\copy` commmand in psql to perform whatever filtering is needed.
+To check for other invalid byte sequences, I filter out the lines containing "\xa0" and try to load the file again.
+Instead of editing the source file, I'll use the `program` option of the `\copy` command to perform whatever filtering is needed.

 In this case, because the file is tab-delimited (despite the .csv suffix) and postgres only allows the `header` option with the csv format, I was already removing the first line of the file with the `tail` program: